Category

 Taylor was Thinking Big when she pleaded with her parents to move to Nashville.
 And Travis was Thinking Big when he aimed for the NFL and went on to become one of the greatest tight-ends in football history.

-Travis continued to Think Big when he sent a bracelet with his phone number to Taylor’s “people.”
+Travis continued to Think Big when he sent a friendship bracelet with his phone number to Taylor’s “people.”

 Whenever you’re shooting for the stars, protect yourself by not telling the peanut gallery a thing.
 Same goes for Eeyores.
 If I’d asked a group of writers how to break into travel writing, I’m pretty confident that they would’ve laughed and said, “every writer on the planet wants to be a travel writer” and “good luck with that.”